JoshOrndorff/recipes/CONTRIBUTING.md

 ## Git Workflow

-The recipes follows closely to [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+The recipes adhere closely to [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 That means there are two main branches in the repository, `master`, and `develop` as well as any number of topic branches.
 If you aren't familiar with gitflow, it is worth reading that article and studying